Ovida Delect: Life after war

 After the war, Delect returned to her studies and obtained her second baccalaureate in 1946.
 She began to publish her resistance poems in local journals.
 She won the Paul Valéry Prize in 1946 and one of her works was read at the Maison de la Mutualité.
 She left Caen to study in Paris, where she formed a circle of poets.
 She met Paul Eluard, who read Poème des temps nouvelles at the Mutualité.
-To survive in the Paris, she workeed at what she described as “small jobs” in her biography.
+To survive in the Paris, she worked at what she described as “small jobs” in her biography.
 She passed the entrance exam to the École normale supérieure and became a literature teacher.

 During the summer of 1952 in Hyères, she met her future wife Huguette, a kindergarten teacher from Sarthe.
 While she did not yet go by the name Ovida publicly, she confided her identity to her friends and wife and she publicly discussed her poetic and humanist aspirations.
 Both she and Huguette worked as teachers.
 They had a son together, Jean-Noel.

 In 1953, Ovida read about the transition of Christine Jorgensen in the press and was reportedly shocked by the similarity between their lives.

 At the beginning of the 1960s, Delect, under her birth name Jean-Pierre Voidies, became mayor of Freneuse, a town of 2,800 inhabitants of Île-de-France.
 At the end of the 1960s, Delect wrote La Demoiselle de Kerk, a poetic prose novel that tells the story of a young girl under the occupation in Caen.
 She commented that the work was “a transposed autobiography."